 The remainder of this page tells why Kellie chose to go public and some background on her experience with coming to terms with the abuse in her marriage.
-She wrote it in October 2009, about 15 months before she left her husband.
+She wrote the following words in October 2009, about 15 months before she left her husband.

 Why I Went Public